Will AN25K become a reality?

 What’s next?

 Sample collection is just the first step.
-Next we have to genotype all of the samples (actually get a read out of the DNA), compare it to individuals who have never had eating disorders from the same AN25Kcountries, and then interpret the results.
+Next we have to genotype all of the samples (actually get a read out of the DNA), compare it to individuals who have never had eating disorders from the same countries, and then interpret the results.
 We will then be able to determine which genes influence risk for anorexia nervosa and which genes are shared between anorexia nervosa and other conditions like depression, bipolar disorder, autism, and even other health conditions such as autoimmune illnesses.

 Will we stop here?